If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 - Bake casserole for 40 minutes, until casserole is golden and bubbly.
 Let cool for 10 minutes before serving.

-You’ll discover so many uses for frozen bread dough like I have.
+You’ll discover so many uses for frozen bread dough as I have.

 This post was sponsored by Bridgford Foods.
 All views are my own and based on my own personal experience using Bridgford’s products.